tensorchord/pgvecto.rs-docs/src/cloud/payment/credit-card.md

 Billing is for the project, not the user.
 There are separate invoices for each project, and you must add the payment method separately.
 :::

-Pgvecto.rs Cloud supports credit card payments.
+PGVecto.rs Cloud supports credit card payments.
 You can add multiple credit cards or remove some of them by clicking `Delete`.
 Already added credit cards will be displayed on the billing page.

 ![](../images/billing_page.png)